NVIDIA-Merlin/HugeCTR/docs/source/hugectr_core_features.md

 ## Model Parallel Training

 HugeCTR natively supports both model parallel and data parallel training, making it possible to train very large models on GPUs.
 Features and categories of embeddings can be distributed across multiple GPUs and nodes.
 For example, if you have two nodes with 8xA100 80GB GPUs, you can train models that are as large as 1TB fully on GPU.
-By using the [embedding training cache](#embedding-training-cache), you can train even larger models on the same nodes.

 To achieve the best performance on different embeddings, use various embedding layer implementations.
 Each of these implementations target different practical training cases such as: